 - Implementation – making the change

-To give a homespun example, I might appreciate that it would be in my interest to lead a healthier life, and have understood that in order to do so, I should eat less cake and take more exercise, but making myself actually adhere to this programme is another thing entirely.
+To give a homespun example, I might appreciate that it would be in my interests to lead a healthier life, and have understood that in order to do so, I should eat less cake and take more exercise, but making myself actually adhere to this programme is another thing entirely.
 This would be an implementation issue, not an awareness or persuasion issue.
 On the other hand, recent Government campaigns to encourage people to eat more fruit and vegetables may have addressed the awareness issue (most people know), but haven’t touched much on persuasion and implementation, as a recent study suggested that many people are now eating fewer fruit and vegetables than they were at the start of the campaign.
 So how can technology help?
 In terms of awareness campaigns, infographics can make a big difference by putting the data simply and visually, as can videos, posters and clever marketing campaigns.
 Persuasion is more difficult.
 Here we are talking about case studies, champions, targeted stories, and evidence.
-When a mining company wanted to persuade their staff of the need to make health and safety-related changes to their working practice, they had little success with an instructor-led programme and far more success when they brought in former miners to recount real experiences of near misses and lucky escapes caused by inappropriate procedures.
+When a mining company wanted to persuade their staff of the need to make health and safety related changes to their working practice, they had little success with an instructor-led programme, and far more success when they brought in former miners to recount real experiences of near misses and lucky escapes caused by inappropriate procedures.
 In terms of implementation, it’s interesting to see the growth of habit changing apps targeted at consumers who are persuaded, but need help making the change they have chosen.
 There are apps out there aimed at people who want to cut down on drinking, eat less, or exercise more.
 They work by linking to calendars and sending out reminders, by employing game-like techniques such as goals and leader boards to make the activity itself more engaging and by linking people directly to support groups of others engaged in making the same change.
-This type of always on-hand mobile support should work well for people committed to a change who want help making the transition, although it would seem intrusive to anyone who wasn’t persuaded.
-From an organisational point of view, it’s essential to be effective in stage two and make this type of performance support app strictly optional.
+This type of always on-hand mobile support should work well for people committed to a change who want help making the transition, although it would seem intrusive to anyone who wasn’t, persuaded.
+From an organisational point of view, it’s essential to be effective in stage two, and make this type of performance support app strictly optional.